visionclear56-web/visionclear56-web/README.md

 QualityCorp is the simulated enterprise environment that connects the projects in this portfolio.

-Instead of treating IAM, IGA, security governance, audit, cloud, automation, analytics, AI governance, and business analysis as unrelated exercises, QualityCorp provides a common enterprise environment in which those capabilities can be designed, implemented, governed, tested, analyzed, and improved.
+Rather than treating IAM, IGA, security governance, audit, cloud, automation, analytics, AI governance, and business analysis as unrelated exercises, QualityCorp provides a common enterprise environment in which those capabilities can be designed, implemented, governed, tested, analyzed, and improved.

-The environment is designed to evolve as the portfolio evolves—from Active Directory and Microsoft Entra identity operations to cloud identity, CIAM, AI governance, analytics, automation, and agent/workload identity.
+The environment evolves with the portfolio—from Active Directory and Microsoft Entra identity operations to cloud identity, CIAM, AI governance, analytics, automation, and agent/workload identity.

 Enterprise Identity Lifecycle